Mar Elias University to Be Established in Nazareth

 The Mar Elias College has been operating near Haifa as an offshoot of the University of Indianapolis.
 But after the March 29 approval from the government it is now the first Arab Israel private college and thus stands to serve the 120,000 Arab-speaking Christians in Israel (who are just 2% of the nation’s 20% Arab-minority).

-According to a press release from the Friends of Mar Elias group, students of every department will be required to take “peace studies” some hours a week, focusing on how “peaceful coexistence and cooperation in multiethnic regions, like in the Middle East, [can] be advanced and secured.”
+According to a press release from the Friends of Mar Elias group, students of every department will be required to take “peace studies” some hours a week, focusing on how “peaceful coexistence and cooperation in multiethnic regions, like in the Middle East,

 The Friends of Mar Elias report that a challenge for the institution is financing, as tuition from students “mostly from families with modest income, [does] not cover the running costs,” and the college will not receive state grants.